Short-term health plans in Nevada

 - Nevada’s health insurance exchange has been active in educating consumers about short-term plans.

-Nevada’s approach to regulating short-term health insurance plans
+Nevada’s short-term health insurance regulations

 The Nevada Division of Insurance maintains a web page with FAQs about short-term plans, and cautions consumers to fully understand the coverage options available to them.

-Before the Trump Administration finalized the new regulations to expand access to short-term plans, the Nevada health insurance exchange submitted comments to HHS, strongly objecting to the proposed regulations and explaining how a larger pool of people in the short-term insurance market would result in a smaller, sicker pool of insureds in the ACA-compliant market.
+Before the Trump Administration finalized the new regulations to expand access to short-term plans, the Nevada health insurance exchange submitted comments to HHS, strongly objecting to the proposed short-term health insurance rules and explaining how a larger pool of people in the short-term market would result in a smaller, sicker pool of insureds in the ACA-compliant market.

 Which insurers offer short-term plans in Nevada?